Chiara Tamburlini

-Chiara Tamburlini (born 2 December 1999) is a Swiss professional golfer and Ladies European Tour (LET) player.
-In 2024, she won the Joburg Ladies Open and Lacoste Ladies Open de France.
+Chiara Tamburlini (born 2 December 1999) is a Swiss professional golfer who plays on the LPGA Tour and Ladies European Tour (LET).
+In 2024, she won the Joburg Ladies Open, Lacoste Ladies Open de France and Wistron Ladies Open.
 As an amateur, she won the 2021 NCAA Championship with Ole Miss.

 Amateur career

 Tamburlini had success as an amateur and won the 2015 Swiss National Junior Championship, the 2017 Austrian International Amateur, and the 2021 Swiss Golf Open Championship.
 In 2016, she was runner-up at the Omnium Swiss National Strokeplay, Swiss International Ladies Championship and the Sir Henry Cooper Junior Masters in England.
 In 2020, she was runner-up at the Memorial Olivier Barras.

 She was member of the Swiss National Team and appeared in three European Girls' Team Championships and four European Ladies' Team Championships.
 She has also represented Switzerland in the World Amateur Team Championships, the 2022 Espirito Santo Trophy at Le Golf National in France.

 Tamburlini enrolled at University of Mississippi where she majored in finance with a minor in mathematics and played with the Ole Miss Rebels women's golf team between 2019 and 2023.
 In her sophomore year, she won the NCAA Championship with the team, and finished 8th individually.
 She was named First-Team All-American and was awarded the 2022 Edith Cummings Munson Golf Award as a junior, and named SEC Scholar Athlete of the Year in her senior year.
 She played for the international team in the Arnold Palmer Cup in 2022 and 2023.